Ranking Pep Guardiola’s 17 signings at Barcelona from worst to best

 10. Zlatan Ibrahimovic

 Removing the wider context, Ibrahimovic wasn’t a terrible signing.
-He scored a respectable 16 goals in 29 La Liga appearances, including the winner in a 1-0 win over Madrid.
-As he does pretty much everywhere, he won the league in his one and only season with the club.
+He scored a respectable 16 goals in 29 La Liga appearances, including the only goal in a 1-0 win over Madrid.
+As he’s done pretty much everywhere, he won the league in his one and only season with the club.

 But it was clear there was a personality clash with his manager, and that had wider ramifications in the dressing room and around their Champions League semi-final exit to Jose Mourinho’s Inter.